Nantglyn: Amenities

 The parish church is dedicated to St James.
 It was extensively renovated in 1777 and again in Victorian times.
 A notable feature of its churchyard is the "pulpit in a tree" built into an ancient yew, which traditionally was once used by John Wesley.

 A memorial to the fallen of the two World Wars sits at the centre of the village.

 Recent history

 There are now no shops remaining in Nantglyn.
 But previously there was a blacksmith's forge, a post office, a pub and a leather-craft shop that also sold candles (located in the old smithy).
 There was also a local infant / junior school, but a decline in the number of pupils led to its closure in the 1990s.
 There were also several Nonconformist chapels in the village, including Capel-y-Waen (Waen Nantglyn is a secondary settlement about a mile northwest of the main village), Capel Soar and Capel Salem.
 One of the corn mills, Segrwyd Mill, served the neighbourhood farmers until 1960.

+Nantglyn Football Club plays in the Llandyrnog & District Summer League.
+The club was formed in 1992 as Groes, but did not have its own pitch, initially playing at Denbigh Mental Hospital and then at Denbigh Rugby Club.
+In 1998 the club applied to use the pitch at Lower Park in Denbigh, and it was forced to rename to Nantglyn due to Groes being in Conwy County Borough.
+Nantglyn won the league in 2005 and 2006 and now have their own pitch in the village.